If you don’t know where you want to go, but just run fast, you can end up nowhere fast.

 Software Engineer @Google

 "For anyone new to tech, new to leadership, or simply looking for ways to level up as a human being, EXA is a godsend.
-The founders Jean and Soyoung are deeply experienced in their fields; just having access to their sage insight for eight weeks is well worth the cost.
+The founders Jean and Soyoung are deeply experienced in their fields; just having access to their sage insight for six weeks is well worth the cost.
 Think of what it's like to have a thoughtful, articulate, caring senior engineering manager in your corner for the rest of your career.
 Add in the joy of learning and growing alongside a group of diverse, motivated new friends, and the benefits should be self-evident.

 I landed an offer from Google shortly after completing EXA, and I couldn't be happier."